 The extensive experience of the True Water Australia team allowed us to view several options for the LAA requirements, implementing an advanced secondary treatment which reduced the final sizing of the LAA.
 This was attained by numerous and extensive liaison with the client, council, architect and builder, ensuring the ideal result for all parties.

-Utilising non-recreational areas of the property, a lightweight, compact treatment system was installed, prior to the commencement of external construction, allowing the architectural team to continue work without hinderance.
+Utilising non-recreational areas of the property, a lightweight, compact treatment system was installed, prior to the commencement of external construction, allowing the architectural team to continue work without hindrance.
 True Water Australia developed and designed the LAA specifically to align seamlessly with council constraints and requirements and with the very best aesthetic solution for the property.

 Despite the challenging location and the numerous constraints of the project and council stipulations, a solution that added value to the property without compromise was designed.
-A very high quality result was achieved, with minimal site impact and high aesthetic value, True Water Australia installing an advanced treatment system that not only provided exceptional value and functionality but also maximised useable area of the property for the client.
+A very high-quality result was achieved, with minimal site impact and high aesthetic value, True Water Australia installing an advanced treatment system that not only provided exceptional value and functionality but also maximised the useable area of the property for the client.